-- Variable Stiffness Actuators (VSA): they use a variable stiffness transmission mechanism.
+- Force Sensing and Compliant Actuators (FSCA) [12] propose a variant to SEA in which the flexible element is placed between the motor's stator and the robot's chassis. - Variable Stiffness Actuators (VSA): they use a variable stiffness transmission mechanism.
 All the proposed implementations make use of two non-linear mechanical springs working in antagonistic configuration (like muscles).
-One additional transducer changes the mechanical impedance of the actuator during motion [12]. - Series Damper Actuators (SDA): they use a magnetorheological (MR) fluid damper in series between a high impedance transducer/transmission mechanism and the load.
-Variable impedance is obtained by changing the excitation current of the MR-fluid damper and/or by control [13]. - Parallel Coupled micro-Macro Actuators (PaCmMA): they use a high power series elastic actuator in parallel with a low power direct drive transducer.
-The serial elastic actuator contributes for low frequencies/high amplitude forces while the direct drive actuator contributes for high frequencies/low power forces [14,15].
+One additional transducer changes the mechanical impedance of the actuator during motion [8]. - Series Damper Actuators (SDA): they use a magneto-rheological (MR) fluid damper in series between a high impedance transducer/transmission mechanism and the load.
+Variable impedance is obtained by changing the excitation current of the MR-fluid damper and/or by control [9]. - Parallel Coupled micro-Macro Actuators (PaCmMA): they use a high power series elastic actuator in parallel with a low power direct drive transducer.
+The serial elastic actuator contributes for low frequencies/high amplitude forces while the direct drive actuator contributes for high frequencies/low power forces [10,11].